Provide food, provide hope

 If you represent a food processor, distributor, wholesaler, trucker, or other part of the food industry, and you have food to donate, please contact us at 541-343-2822 ext.
 122 to discuss your donation.

-Food Donations from Grocery Retail and Fresh Alliance:
+Food Donations from Grocery Retail and Fresh Alliance Update:

-We’re shifting our food sourcing to keep as much nutritious food flowing as possible, and adjusting staffing allocations to be able to better support local food assistance sites.
-As of March 30th, we will temporarily suspend standing grocery store pick-up routes in Eugene and Springfield, pausing the Fresh Alliance program until we can resume safely.
-Our Fresh Alliance transportation team will be redeployed to other high priority distribution work based on community needs.
-The temporary suspension will take effect Monday, March 30th with Friday March 27th, 2020 being the last day of regular pick-up for the very near-term.
-We will be in regular communication with our partners as the situation evolves.
+We shifted our food sourcing to keep as much nutritious food flowing as possible, and adjusted some of our staff to be able to better support local food assistance sites.
+As of March 30th, we temporarily suspended standing grocery store pick-up routes in Eugene and Springfield, and paused the Fresh Alliance program until we could resume safely.

 FOOD for Lane County relies on donations of food from a variety of local, statewide and national sources.
 More than half of the food we distribute annually comes from local donors including individuals, farms, food drives, restaurants, retail and wholesale grocers and businesses.

 We are committed to collecting and distributing as many healthy foods as possible.
 We work hard to solicit foods that meet their people’s nutritional needs.
 FOOD for Lane County is also committed to providing culturally appropriate food to the people we serve.